 Samsung Pay and the Samsung Pay logo are trademarks of Samsung Electronics Co., Ltd.

-Apple, iPod, and iPad are trademarks of Apple Inc., registered in the U.S. and other countries. iPhone, Touch ID and Apple Pay are trademarks of Apple Inc. App Store is a service mark of Apple Inc.
+Apple, Apple Watch, iCloud, Mac, and iPad are trademarks of Apple Inc., registered in the U.S. and other countries. iPhone, Face ID, Touch ID and Apple Pay are trademarks of Apple Inc. App Store is a service mark of Apple Inc.

 ©2016 The PNC Financial Services Group, Inc. All rights reserved.
 PNC Bank, National Association.
 Member FDIC